SyncfusionExamples/How-to-format-y-axis-numbers-as-thousands-or-millions-in-Blazor-chart/README.md

 # How-to-format-y-axis-numbers-as-thousands-or-millions-in-Blazor-chart

-This article explains how to format y-axis numbers into thousands or millions in Blazor chart.
+This article explains how to format y-axis numbers into thousands or millions in Blazor Chart Component.

-**Formatting Y axis labels into Thousands or Millions:**
+**Formatting Y axis labels into Thousands or Millions in Blazor chart**

-Blazor chart provides us support to format axis label using [OnAxisLabelRender ](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnAxisLabelRender)event.
+[Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts) provides us support to format axis label using [OnAxisLabelRender ](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnAxisLabelRender) event.
 This event triggers before each axis label is rendered.

 The following properties are available in the [AxisLabelRenderEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisLabelRenderEventArgs.html).

 - [LabelStyle ](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisLabelRenderEventArgs.html#Syncfusion_Blazor_Charts_AxisLabelRenderEventArgs_LabelStyle)- Specifies the font information of the axis label.
 - [Text ](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisLabelRenderEventArgs.html#Syncfusion_Blazor_Charts_AxisLabelRenderEventArgs_Text)- Specifies the text to be displayed in the axis label.
-- [Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisLabelRenderEventArgs.html#Syncfusion_Blazor_Charts_AxisLabelRenderEventArgs_Value) - Specifies the ﻿﻿value of the axis label.
+- [Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisLabelRenderEventArgs.html#Syncfusion_Blazor_Charts_AxisLabelRenderEventArgs_Value) - Specifies the value of the axis label.

-The following code example, we can see how to format the y-axis label into millions using [OnAxisLabelRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnAxisLabelRender) event.

-**C#**
+A method named **LabelRender** is bound to the [OnAxisLabelRender ](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnAxisLabelRender) event.
+This event is called for each axis label.
+In the **LabelRender** method, Y-axis labels are converted to millions format and then bound to the event argument text.

+The following code example demonstrates this.

+**Index.razor**

 ```cshtml